An Antique-Led Reference

 Paris

-Among the most revered living French decorators, known for rooms that move between periods with complete authority — fine antiques and important art arranged with a lightness that belies the scholarship beneath.
+One of the most admired living French decorators, known for rooms that move between periods with complete authority: fine antiques and important art set together with a lightness that hides the scholarship under it.

-A designer and connoisseur whose interiors carry the precision of a curator — period rooms assembled with deep knowledge of the decorative arts, for private collectors and institutions alike.
+A designer and connoisseur whose interiors have the precision of a curator's: period rooms assembled on deep knowledge of the decorative arts, for private collectors and institutions alike.

 Milan

-One name, deliberately.
-Milan does not need padding here; Studio Peregalli carries the chapter by itself.
+Milan is represented here by one name, deliberately: Studio Peregalli carries the chapter by itself.

-Founded in Milan in the early 1990s by Roberto Peregalli and Laura Sartori Rimini — both trained under the legendary Renzo Mongiardino — the studio's rooms are built from historical literacy, patina, craft and atmosphere: interiors that feel as if they have been inherited rather than installed.
+Founded in Milan in the early 1990s by Roberto Peregalli and Laura Sartori Rimini, both trained under Renzo Mongiardino, the studio builds rooms from historical literacy, patina, craft and atmosphere: interiors that feel inherited rather than installed.

 New York

-The American line of descent — where antiques meet a tailored, present-day comfort.
+The American line of descent, where antiques meet a tailored, present-day comfort, much of it out of the Parish-Hadley lineage.

 Palm Beach